Contents in short

 - Change the Size of the indicator.

-- Set the color for the indicator when a slide was already seen (Seen) and not yet seen (Unseen).
+- Set the color for the indicator when a slide was already seen (Seen), is currently shown (Active) and not yet seen (Unseen).

 You love colors?
 Sure you do, and thus we provide you with an easy way to adjust the colors (all of them in Shape, Section) very simple.
 We created a color-chooser for you (images show Windows and MAC version).
 Whenever you press a button the color-chooser will open.
 The title of the window will let you know what color you are working on, the old color, as well as a preview for the new color will be displayed.